10 portfolio data sources every effective PMO needs to know

 In many organisations, the PMO and Finance are running parallel oversight on the same investments - and never quite agreeing on the numbers.

 And as a PMO you need alliances with data-driven peers who see the importance of facts ahead of politics, and Finance is a great place to find that support.
+By contrast in distancing your PMO from business planning you are indulging in the silo-based thinking that will make your life a nightmare when it comes to delivering projects.

 👉 Deep dive: Global Life Sciences Company - great growth through great planning